-Grand Caverns offers a loop trail for hiking and biking, partly along South River.
+Grand Caverns, a Natural National Landmark, offers a loop trail for hiking and biking, partly along the South River.
 The area also has shelters and tables, a children’s play area, and limestone caverns.
 Grand Caverns is located just 15 miles outside of Harrisonburg.

 Lake Shenandoah at Massanetta Springs

-There are about 2 miles of trail around this fishing lake: a good spot for walking your dog and bird watching.
+There are about 2 miles of trail around this fishing lake: a good spot for dog walking and bird watching.
 An access fee is required.
 Lake Shenandoah is located just a few miles east of Harrisonburg.

 Directions: Take left from Bruce St. onto Mason St. then right at the light on E Market St. (33).
-Continue out of city to Massanetta Springs Rd.
-Turn right here and continue to the lake.
+Continue out of the city to Massanetta Springs Rd.
+Turn right there and continue to the lake.